In1

 -

-For time steps between the first specified data point and the last specified data point, zero-order retention.
+For time steps between the first specified data point and the last specified data point, zero—order retention is used.

 -

-For time steps before the first specified data point and after the last specified data point, prime.
+For time steps before the first specified data point and after the last specified data point, this is the main value.

 -

-For variable size signals for time steps up to the first specified data point - `NaN' value is registered for single or double data types and grounded for other data types.
-For time steps after the last specified data point, the software uses the basic values.
+NaNit registers for single or double data types and is grounded for other data types.
+The software uses base values for time steps after the last specified data point.

 | Default value |